npm/rfcs/accepted/0000-package-manifest-extensions.md

   - Two installs using the same cached manifest metadata do not observe each other's package extensions.

 - Merge behavior:
+  - `dependencies` and `optionalDependencies` add missing names only.
+  - Extensions that provide a name already declared in `dependencies` or `optionalDependencies` fail.
-  - `dependencies`, `optionalDependencies`, and `peerDependencies` merge by dependency name.
+  - `peerDependencies` merges by peer name.
+  - Extension values replace existing peer ranges in `peerDependencies`.
   - `peerDependenciesMeta` merges by peer name and then by metadata key.
-  - Extension values replace existing values in the same field.
   - Extensions that create duplicate names across `dependencies` and `optionalDependencies` fail.
   - Extensions that try to move a name between `dependencies` and `optionalDependencies` fail.
   - Extensions may create or preserve overlap between `peerDependencies` and `dependencies` or `optionalDependencies`.